Fast times at Dulwich College

 A refocus for A-Levels

-A-Levels were so much more interesting than GCSEs, so for my final two years I hacked back my journalistic commitments, threw myself into schoolwork, avoided getting any detentions, and became the chairman of the Debating Society and secretary (I think) of the Political Society.
+A-Levels were so much more interesting than GCSEs, so for my final two years I hacked back my journalistic commitments, threw myself into schoolwork, and became the chairman of the Debating Society and secretary (I think) of the Political Society.
 I looked after a class of second formers (year eight) every Friday morning for a term for a form period, and I interpreted my role as being to entertain them, including showing an episode of Men Behaving Badly.
 I wangled the rest of my prefect duties to being in the school library, where I managed the pupil librarians in my final year.